 <p>Localized and controlled delivery of chemotherapeutics directly in brain-tumor for prolonged periods may radically improve the prognosis of recurrent glioblastoma.
 Here, we report a unique method of nanofiber by fiber controlled delivery of anti-cancer drug, Temozolomide, in orthotopic brain-tumor for one month using flexible polymeric nano-implant.
 A library of drug loaded (20 wt%) electrospun nanofiber of PLGA-PLA-PCL blends with distinct in vivo brain-release kinetics (hours to months) were numerically selected and a single nano-implant was formed by co-electrospinning of nano-fiber such that different set of fibres releases the drug for a specific periods from days to months by fiber-by-fiber switching.
 Orthotopic rat glioma implanted wafers showed constant drug release (116.6 μg/day) with negligible leakage into the peripheral blood (<100 ng) rendering ~1000 fold differential drug dosage in tumor versus peripheral blood.
 Most importantly, implant with one month release profile resulted in long-term (>4 month) survival of 85.7% animals whereas 07 day releasing implant showed tumor recurrence in 54.6% animals, rendering a median survival of only 74 days.
 In effect, we show that highly controlled drug delivery is possible for prolonged periods in orthotopic brain-tumor using combinatorial nanofibre libraries of bulk-eroding polymers, thereby controlling glioma recurrence.</p>

-R. Ramachandran, Junnuthula, V. Reddy, Gowd, S., Anusha Ashokan, Thomas, J., Peethambaran, R., Thomas, A., Unni, A. Kodakara K., Panikar, D., Shantikumar V Nair, and Dr. Manzoor K., “Theranostic 3-Dimensional Nano Brain-implant for Prolonged and Localized Treatment of Recurrent Glioma”, Sci Rep, vol. 7, p.
+R. Ramachandran, Junnuthula, V. Reddy, G Gowd, S., Ashokan, A., Thomas, J., Peethambaran, R., Thomas, A., Unni, A. Kodakara K., Panikar, D., Nair, S. V., and Koyakutty, M., “Theranostic 3-Dimensional nano brain-implant for prolonged and localized treatment of recurrent glioma.”, Sci Rep, vol. 7, p.
 43271, 2017.